aydin-utting/upgrade-pytorch-to-sagemaker-article/article.md

 This function receives the model_dir, and we create a `Net()` object and load in our saved hyperparameters.

 Now we are ready to go!
+You can see the completed code, with all these changes [here](https://github.com/aydin-utting/upgrade-pytorch-to-sagemaker-article/blob/main/normal_script.py).

 ## Conclusion